-Trying to conceive — why am I not pregnant yet?
+Trying to conceive — Why am I not pregnant yet?

-Originally Published: September 25, 2009 - Last Updated / Reviewed On: December 27, 2012
+Originally Published: September 25, 2009 - Last Updated / Reviewed On: June 12, 2015

 — HELP!
 Desperately Seeking Pregnancy

 Dear HELP!
-Desperately Seeking Pregnancy,
+Desperately Seeking Pregnancy and Reader,